-

 - x and y coordinates of the center of the circlecenter -> (float, float)

-It's a tuple containing the circle's x and y coordinates representing its center.
+A tuple containing the circle's x and y coordinates representing its center.
 Reassigning it moves the circle to the new position.

 New in pygame-ce 2.4.0.